-Experimenting with new cheeses, in moderation, can be a delightful way to add complex taste to different meals.
-Cheese is a simple, easy to fix snack if you are tired, and offers some protein to boot.
+Experimenting with new cheeses can be a delightful way to add complex taste to different meals.
+Cheese is a simple, easy-to-fix snack if you are tired, and offers some protein to boot.

 For the best results in any recipe, be sure to buy it in a chunk and not pre-grated.
 You will need very little of a great aged Parmesan cheese to yield an incredible, rich taste.
-This not only makes it a must on pastas and on risottos like our hearty Mushroom Risotto, but it also adds extra zest to all kinds of vegetables, soups and sauces.
+This not only makes it a must on pasta and on risottos like our hearty Mushroom Risotto, but it also adds extra zest to all kinds of vegetables, soups, and sauces.